22 early Presidents Day 2023 clothing and accessory deals to shop now | CNN Underscored

 The outdoor gear brand is offering up to 40% off jackets and boots right now.
 Other must-have finds across the Winter Sale for women, men and kids are on sale for up to 50% off.
 Plus, members get $25 in rewards for every $100 they spend and free shipping on every order.

-Columbia’s popular wind-and-water-resistant softshell jacket has adjustable cuffs, chin guard and hem to help block out gusts of cold air.
+Columbia’s popular wind- and water-resistant softshell jacket has an adjustable hem and cuffs, plus a chin guard, to help block out gusts of cold air.

 Eddie Bauer

 Eddie Bauer is giving shoppers an additional 40% off already deeply discounted winter clearance for women, men and kids with the code TRAIL40.
-All orders above $100 get free shipping, but Adventure Reward Members score free shipping orders above $50.
+All orders above $100 get free shipping, and Adventure Reward Members score free shipping on orders above $50.

-Made from Bluesign-certified fabric that also offers UPF 50+ and water-repelling protection, two-way stretch and the ability to pack into tiny suitcases, these pants are ready for any adventure.
+Made from Bluesign-certified fabric that also offers UPF 50+ and water-repelling protection, two-way stretch and the ability to fit into tiny suitcases, these pants are ready for any adventure.

 Eloquii